 - Use Wiley’s how to guide, selecting the Creative Commons Attribution licence (CC BY) when prompted to make use of our TA if you are a corresponding author at the RVC:

-- The Transformative Agreement draws upon national funds which were depleted in Autumn 2020 and are also likely to deplete in Autumn 2021 – for guidance when planning on submitting articles later in the year contact email@example.com.
+- The Transformative Agreement draws upon national funds which were depleted in Autumn 2020 and are due to be restricted in July 2021, at which point a 25% discount will be available with the code KA6CA – for guidance when planning on submitting articles contact firstname.lastname@example.org.
 Advice at this stage will depend on whether:

-(a) journals permit green open access, (Wiley call these OnlineOpen Journals) or
+(a) journals permit green open access, (Wiley call these OnlineOpen Journals/hybrid) or

-(b) journals are fully open access, and therefore listed in DOAJ (payment of costs associated with these are confirmed by Wiley at the point of submission- they call these Open Access Journals).
+(b) journals are fully open access (gold), and therefore listed in DOAJ (payment of costs associated with these are confirmed by Wiley at the point of submission- they call these Open Access Journals).

 The Microbiology Society